Famed as one of the most beautiful cities in Tuscany, discover Siena’s main sights with me in one day…

 Dinner doesn’t start until around 7:30 pm, which is early for Italy.

 Owners are super friendly and joke around a lot – very welcoming.

 Along via Vittorio Emanuele 9, Bar Perù serves delicious savouries (€2.50+) in the pleasant outdoor seating amongst tall shading trees.

 For great cheap coffee (€1+) and scrumptious pastries (€1+), check out Bar Gli Archi on via Montanini 154.

 La Costrarella on via di Citta 33, is a gelateria although not in the winter – pastries and savouries are served and dinner starts later in the evening.

 Today we try the deliciously warming Vin Brulè (mulled wine – €3) to escape the bitter cold.

-After an incredible but long day exploring Siena and still not seeing everything, it’s time to take the return train to Pisa for a little rest.
+After an incredible but long day exploring Siena but still not seeing everything, sadly it’s time to leave the misty gate and take the return train to Pisa for a little rest.